 DAY 1 • Thursday 16 May 2024 Afternoon session THE PRESENT: Climate, Health & Crisis management 13.50 Session 2 - Planetary Ethics, Onehealth Moderator: Barbara Prainsack (Austria) - Chair of the European Group on Ethics in Sciences and New Technologies (EGE); Department of Political Science at the University of Vienna Today's environmental crises and our reactions to them raise a number of ethical questions.
 They concern the relationship between humans and other entities, including our responsibility vis-à-vis non-human nature, and human action, ongoing and future, to address one of the greatest challenges that humanity has faced.
 The panel will discuss how principles such as justice, inclusivity, solidarity, and equity can guide a fair transition to sustainable ways of living, importantly as regards the less affluent regions of the planet that have contributed little to these crises and are strongly affected by them, and as regards our responsibility towards future generations.
 Speakers will also address how narrow framings of nature as a public good at humanity's disposal can be by overcome by broader understandings of the intrinsic value of nature.
 In this context, emerging concepts of large-scale geo-engineering will be discussed through the lens of 'the place' of humans in nature, contextual causes, risks, and potential long-term effects.
 Bringing these considerations together with the concept of One Health, the panellists will also reflect on how One Health perspectives and actions can help with addressing the environmental crises, and - vice-versa and beyond an anthropocentric focus - how concepts and arguments from environmental ethics can help to further develop One Health approaches.
-13.50 Umberto Agrimi (Italy) - Director of the Department of Food Safety, Nutrition and Veterinary Public Health, Istituto Superiore di Sanità Michael Bernstein (US) - The University of Tromsø, the Arctic University of Norway; Austrian Institute of Technology GMBH; representative of project RE4Green Re-configuring the "do no significant harm" principle for European research and innovation: a situated approach Speaker to be confirmed 14.50 Round table discussion - Q & A 15.20 Coffee break
+Umberto Agrimi (Italy) - Director of the Department of Food Safety, Nutrition and Veterinary Public Health, Istituto Superiore di Sanità [presentation title to be confirmed] Michael Bernstein (United States) - University of Tromsø, the Arctic University of Norway; Austrian Institute of Technology GMBH; representative of project RE4Green Re-configuring the "do no significant harm" principle for European research and innovation: a situated approach Jacob Blumenfeld (Germany) - Institute for Philosophy, Carl von Ossietzky University of Oldenburg On Rights of Nature: Moral and Legal Considerations 14.50 Round table discussion - Q & A 15.20 Coffee break